Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 Who will support me?

-When Naming Strengths Feels Hard
+When Naming Strengths Feels Hard for Neurodivergent Kids and Parents

-Growth With Support, Not Self-Blame
+Encouraging Growth With Support, Not Self-Blame

 One of the most powerful shifts we can model for neurodivergent kids is that growth doesn’t happen in isolation.
 Support, accommodations, relationships, and care matter.